 There are different kinds of agents, including commercial agents, who submit clients for TV commercials, music videos and at times industrial films; modeling agents that typically place high fashion models, but through which a number of actors and actresses have gotten their start; commercial print agents who place actors in print media assignments suited to their talents.

-Voice over agents handles the people whose voices you hear on television, cartoons, radio, etc., industrial agents, that place primarily for corporate training films and "how-to" videos; specialty agents that handle sports figures, stand-up comics, cabaret, circus performers, radio talent, novelty acts, and just about everything else in show business.
+Voice-over agents handle the people whose voices you hear on television, cartoons, radio, etc., industrial agents, that place primarily for corporate training films and "how-to" videos; specialty agents that handle sports figures, stand-up comics, cabaret, circus performers, radio talent, novelty acts, and just about everything else in show business.

 There are agents that function as submitters and contract writers, while others prefer to maintain a close relationship with clients they represent.
 The relationship can seem like a managed one, particularly if the agent feels there is potential and so takes an active hand putting time and effort into furthering a career.